michaellaephillips/michaellaephillips/README.md

 <img src="https://raw.githubusercontent.com/michaellaephillips/michaellaephillips/master/banner.png">

 My name is Michaella Phillips and I am an Analytical Chemist and aspiring Data Scientist/Analyst.
 I received my Bachelor's of Science in Chemistry from the University of Delaware and my Master's of Science in Analytical Chemistry from the University of Iowa.
 I studied the transformation of solid materials and their physical properties.
-After, I comlpleted a Data Science Certificate from Springboard (https://www.springboard.com/invite/KSCAN).
+After, I comlpleted a Data Science Certificate from <a href = 'https://www.springboard.com/invite/KSCAN'>Springboard</a>.

 <h2> Contacts:</h2>